Close Menu

 (Other films and cultural references are also extant, but Phantom Punch is probably the most significant.)

-Question for students (and subscribers): Was Sonny Liston murdered?
+Question for students (and subscribers) to ponder: Was Sonny Liston murdered?
 If so, by whom and why?
-Did Ali really knock down Liston with a legitimate punch, or was there funny business with, too?
-Please give us your opinions on these controversial topics in the comments section below this article.
+Did Ali really knock down Liston with a legitimate punch, or was there funny business with that, too?
+What are your opinions on these controversial topics?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!